isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-exercise-with-bad-knees-to-lose-weight/index.md

 Luckily, walking and light
-[running with the right footwear](https://pestpolicy.com/best-running-shoes-for-bad-knees/) and cushioned shoes�is a non-pharmacologic therapy, and thus you wont need to take medications.
+[running with the right footwear](https://pestpolicy.com/best-running-shoes-for-bad-knees/) and cushioned shoesis a non-pharmacologic therapy, and thus you wont need to take medications.
 Notably, walking has been wide studies and approved for the disabled and elderly population.

 Further, taking long-term walking plans can largely improve your knee pain and body functioning and slows physical function declining, also among the disabled people.